4.3. Term algebras

 A free monoid is a monoid with a basis in the category of monoids.
 Then its basis is generating (for the same reason as the above case of categories of algebras).

-Any unary term L-algebra M (if it exists) is an egg in the category of L-algebras, thus a monoid acting on all L-algebras with MorL ⊂ MorM.
+Any unary term L-algebra M (if it exists) is an egg in the category of L-algebras, thus (as seen in 3.11) a monoid acting on all L-algebras with MorL ⊂ MorM.

 If L is a language of function symbols and M is a unary term L-algebra then L is a basis of M in the category of monoids.